Taking over a restaurant is a quick way to get a new business up and running, but it can also be an arduous process.

 2. Study the location and your competition

-The restaurant’s location is another factor that you won’t be able to change.
-Therefore, it deserves your full attention.
+Next up in our guide on how to take over a restaurant is its location.
+This is another factor that you won't be able to change, so it deserves your full attention.

 First impressions are everything, which is why making sure your restaurant has an attractive exterior is essential.